This site uses affiliate links and I may earn a commission at no extra cost to you.

 Step 1: First, place the vegan chocolate in a microwave-safe bowl and heat it for 45 seconds.
 Then mix until smooth.
 If the vegan chocolate is still lumpy, continue to microwave in 20-second intervals until completely smooth.
 Alternatively, you can use a double boiler to melt the chocolate without the risk of scorching.
 Check out this guide on how to melt chocolate here.

-Step 2: Then, combine all the vegan chocolate pie filling ingredients (melted plant-based chocolate, tofu, and vanilla extract) in a food processor or blender until creamy and smooth.
+Step 2: Next, combine all the vegan chocolate pie filling ingredients (melted plant-based chocolate, tofu, and vanilla extract) in a food processor or blender until creamy and smooth.

-Step 3: Pour the filling mixture over the pie crust, using a silicone spatula to get it all out of the blender/processor jug and to smooth down the top of the pie.
-Then gently tap the pie against the surface of your table to remove any air bubbles.
+Step 3: After combining, pour the filling mixture over the pie crust.
+Use a silicone spatula to scrape it all out of the blender/processor jug and to smooth down the top of the pie.
+Then, gently tap the pie against the surface of your table to remove any air bubbles.

-Step 4: Then, transfer the tofu chocolate pie to either the refrigerator (for 2-3 hours) or the freezer (30 minutes) until the filling has set.
-You can then slice and enjoy the pie as-is or garnish it first – enjoy!
+Step 4: Next, transfer the tofu chocolate pie to either the refrigerator (for 2-3 hours) or the freezer (30 minutes) until the filling has set.
+Finally, you can then slice and enjoy the pie as-is or garnish it first.
+Enjoy!

 FAQs